IOS 16: Supported devices

-iOS 16 requires iPhones with an A11 Bionic (Note: iPhone 8, 8 Plus, X) SoC or later, which means it drops support for devices with an A9 (Note: iPhone 6s, 6s Plus, and the first-generation SE) and A10 Fusion (Note: iPhone 7, 7 Plus and the final iPod Touch) SoC, iOS 16 is the first version of iOS to drop support for iPhone without a 3.5 mm headphone jack, officially marking the end of support for the iPod Touch. iOS 16 is the first version of iOS to drop support for an iPhone SE.
+iOS 16 requires iPhones with an A11 Bionic on iPhone 8/8 Plus/iPhone X or later, which means it drops support for devices with an iPhone 6s/6s Plus and iPhone SE and iPhone 7/7 Plus and iPod Touch (7th generation) an A9/A10 Fusion SoC, officially marking the end of support for the iPod Touch. iOS 16 is the first version of iOS to drop support for iPhones without a 3.5 mm headphone jack. iOS 16 is the first version of iOS to drop support for an iPhone SE.
 However, iPhones with an A11 Bionic SoC have limited support (Note: Using cameras to track medications in the Health app, blurring foreground objects in portrait photos, ending cellular and FaceTime calls through Siri, and the drag-and-drop photo crop are not available on iPhones older than the iPhone XS/XS Max and XR.) while iPhones with an A12 Bionic SoC or newer (Note: iPhone XS, XS Max, XR) have full support.

-The cutoff for the iPhone 7 and 7 Plus has been criticized due to the iPad 5th, 6th and 7th generations supporting iPadOS 16 despite having similar or even less powerful hardware.